OSC/bc_access_menu/README.md

 Modify **/etc/ood/config/apps/dashboard/initializers/ood.rb** and add 'ACCESS' to your NavConfig.categories array.

-There is nothing else to do.
-Your users willsee the "ACCESS" menu the next time they login to OnDemand.
+####There is nothing else to do.
+Your users will see the "ACCESS" menu the next time they login to OnDemand.

 ![ACCESS OnDemand Menu](https://github.com/OSC/bc_access_menu/blob/main/access_ondemand.PNG)